frogm0uth/keyboard-notes/qmk-os-shortcuts/README.md

   unregister_code16(SC(sc_del_word_left)); // Stop auto-repeat on word delete
 ```

-To switch OS, use the custom keycodes CU_MACOS and CU_WINDOWS.
-These will write to persistent storage (EEPROM).
-If you are already using the user area in the EEPROM, you will need to create the field for the OS selection, see the comments in os_shortcuts.h for info.
+To switch OS, use the custom keycodes CU_SELECT_MACOS and CU_SELECT_WINDOWS.
+See below for more details.

 **How to change the OS selection**